Raising the flag on faulty reasoning.

 Our Ground Rules

 We flag fallacies and fair plays across the political spectrum — left, right, and center.
 Identifying a fallacy is not the same as saying the speaker is wrong, and awarding a Fair Play is not the same as endorsing their conclusion.
 Smart people use fallacious reasoning all the time, often without realizing it.
-The goal is sharper public discourse, not gotchas.
+The goal is sharper public discourse, not gotcha journalism with a philosophy degree.

 Our Rating System